-Note: When a measurement is enabled in history mode, if the Interval Time is set to small (e.g. in us) the speed of automatic play may not meet the setting, because measurements may take a longer time for each frame.
+Note: When a measurement is enabled in history mode, if the Interval Time is set to small (e.g. in us) the speed of automatic play may not meet the setting, because measurements may take longer for each frame.

 14 Zoom